Methods of managing Māori land: Trusts, incorporations and reservations

 How do I find out if I’ve become an owner in a Māori incorporation?

-If a landowner-shareholder in an incorporation has recently died and the Māori Land Court has made a succession order, the name of the incorporation will be on the order.
+If a landowner-shareholder in an incorporation has died and the Māori Land Court has made a succession order, the name of the incorporation will be on the order.
+You should show the succession order to the incorporation so they can update their records.